Keyboard shortcuts

 updates[].element.rowintegerzero based row; optional when source_uid is present, then a consistency check

-updates[].element.source_uidstringthe target row’s payload identity (uid); authoritative when the table carries uids
+updates[].element.source_uidstringthe target row’s model identity (uid); authoritative when the table carries uids

 updates[].fieldsobjectfield names and JSON values to overwrite